How Much Are Climbing Shoes?

 In addition to wasting energy, scuffing feet will wear the rubber out faster, especially in high-contact areas like the very tip of the shoe and the outside edge.

 If the rubber gets worn and your toe starts to poke out, don’t chuck them out!
-Resoling them is a way more environmentally friend and wallet-friendly option, there also plenty of other things you can do with old climbing shoe.
-Here’s our guide on when to replace climbing shoes.
+Resoling them is a way more environmentally friendly and wallet-friendly option, there also plenty of other things you can do with old climbing shoes.
+We also have a handy guide on helping you know when to replace your shoes.

 Footwear for intermediate and advanced climbers tends to be pricier.
 Shoes for advanced climbers have performance-enhancing features that demand superior engineering and design, focusing on performance over comfort.